seaofvoices/luau-teardown/README.md

 # Installation

-Add `luau-teardown` in your dev-dependencies:
+Add `luau-teardown` in your dependencies:

 ```bash
 yarn add luau-teardown